 5 Ways to Become a Better Video or Film Editor in 2013

-If you’re looking to up your post production game in 2013, here are 5 thoughts on how to become a better video or film editor.
+If you’re looking to up your post-production game, here are five ways to become a better video or film editor.

-Whichever NLE you are favoring at the moment, implementing the following five thoughts on how to improve your craft in 2013 should help you to become a better editor by the end of the year.
+Whichever NLE you’re favoring at the moment, implementing the following five thoughts on how to improve your craft in should help you to become a better video editor.

 1. Get Faster

 Speed is an essential quality in a good editor.
 By speed, I simply mean the time it takes to perform the edits.
-The danger with opting for being seen to be really fast, is that the time for the thoughtfulness and consideration required to produce quality projects can get squeezed out as schedules get shorter and expectations get raised.
-Therefore ’getting faster’ is really about saving time on performing the edits to make time to think about your edits.
+The danger with opting for being seen as a fast video editor, is that the time for the thoughtfulness and consideration required to produce quality projects can get squeezed out as schedules get shorter and expectations get raised.
+Therefore “getting faster” is really about saving time on performing the edits to make time to think about your edits.
 Here are some suggestions on how to save time in the edit suite:

 2. Turn Around More

-A director once said to me “I feel like I’m working with the back of your head”.
-It was a comment that I’ve taken to heart, and I hope to improve on in the coming year.
-The layout of many edit suites has the client, director, producer, etc sitting behind the editor (even though everyone might be looking at ‘the work’ by facing the same monitor).
-It becomes an essential skill for the editor to remember to turn around and talk to the other person face to face.
+A director once said to me “I feel like I’m working with the back of your head.”
+It was a comment that I’ve taken to heart.
+The layout of many edit suites has the client, director, and producer sitting behind the editor (even though everyone might be looking at the same monitor).
+It’s essential for video editors to remember to turn around and talk to people face to face.

 3. Watch More Work

-Also being aware of what trends are emerging - what creative things are being tried - is just as important as knowing what the latest tech developments are.
-On that note I really enjoyed watching through Vimeo’s top videos of 2012 and if you’ve not seen it, its well worth checking out.
-I also hate watching my own work, but it seems to me that a crucial step to improving as an editor, is to return to my own old work, review it and assess what worked and what didn’t.
+Awareness of emerging creative trends is just as important as knowing the latest tech developments.
+I also hate watching my own work, but a crucial step in improving as an editor is returning to old work, reviewing it, and assessing what worked and what didn’t.
 What was surprisingly good and what would I definitely change?
-In going through this sometimes cringe-inducing process, I hope I’ll stop making some of the same mistakes time and time again and hopefully see that I’ve grown as an editor.
+In going through this sometimes cringe-inducing process, I hope I’ll stop making some of the same mistakes time and time again and hopefully see that I’ve grown as a video editor.

 4. Make Time to Learn

 The most obvious way to improve is to make the time to actively learn new things.
-Watch some tutorials (there are tons on Premiumbeat!) or learn a new piece of software.
+Watch some tutorials or learn a new piece of software.
 Buy a book on editing and learn video editing theory.
 Go to a conference or a Supermeet.

 5. Get More Exercise

-Being an editor is a sedentary job.
-I sit on my backside a good 40+ hours a week.
-I’ve written a few post on my own blog about how bad this is and some of the steps I’ve taken to combat it.
+Being a video editor is a sedentary job.
+I sit on my backside 40+ hours a week.
+I’ve written a few posts on my own blog about how bad this is and some of the steps I’ve taken to combat it.

 I think the most effective tip is setting up a little app to beep at me every half hour or so.
-I get up, take a quick stroll, stretch a bit (without looking like a weirdo) and just get the blood flowing again.
-Taking short breaks like this has definitely helped me stay healthier, feel less tired by the end of the day and helped drive away any bad ergonomic problems.
+I get up, take a quick stroll, stretch a bit, and get the blood flowing again.
+Taking short breaks like this has definitely helped me stay healthier, feel less tired by the end of the day, and helped drive away any bad ergonomic problems.